strayr/sample_klipper_configs/README.md

 # sample_klipper_configs
  Some of the klipper setups i have actually used and tested

+## Instructional Macros

+Mostly a well documented PRINT_START, and a purge line, they work but can be customised and improved on.
+They are a starting point that (probably over)explains WHY something is done, which i think is more important than the details of what.

 ## MK4 Enderwire PrusaSlicer
 This is PrusaSlicer 2.6a6 profile for the enderwire based on the Prusa MK4 profiles speeded up a bit.
 I'm limiting infill to 120mm/s for ABS, you can set this to 200mm/s if and ride the filament's vol flow limit; this works well with PLA, for ABS I run a bit slower to avoid die shrink issues warping my parts.